ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/overview_of_ballerina_observability.md

 ballerina.observe.tracingEnabled | Whether tracing is enabled (true) or disabled (false) | false | `true` or `false` ballerina.observe.tracingProvider | The tracer name, which implements the tracer interface. | `None` | `jaeger`, `zipkin`, `newrelic` or the name of the tracer of any custom implementation.

-### Observability tools and platforms supported by Ballerina
+## Observability tools and platforms supported by Ballerina

 This outlines how to enable and configure observability in Ballerina for various tools and platforms.
-It provides a step-by-step guide for setting up monitoring, tracing, and logging using widely-used observability solutions.
+It provides a step-by-step guide for setting up monitoring, tracing, and logging using widely used observability solutions.

 Observability tools and platforms help monitor and analyze application performance, identify issues, and ensure reliability.
-Following are the main observability tools and platforms supprted by Ballerina:
+Following are the main observability tools and platforms supported by Ballerina:

 - **[Prometheus](https://prometheus.io/):** A monitoring system and time-series database for metrics collection and alerting.